jaga810/aws-amplify-social-network-app-workshop/content/30_mock/25_post_back_end_key/_index.en.md

 These two attributes are called Partition Key (PK) and Sort Key (SK).
 DynamoDB can use a single PK as a primary key (unique identifier in Table) or a combination of PK and SK as a primary key.

+`@primaryKey` specifies PK and SK of DyanamoDB Table.
-Main role of @key (key directive) specifies PK and SK.
+`@index` specifies PK and SK of index(Global Secondary Index).
-If you write a query without PK and SK, it scans all the contents in your DynamoDB table, which is very inefficient.
+If you write a query without using PK and SK, it scans all the contents in your DynamoDB table, which is very inefficient.
 Not only takes time to query, but also costs more because of pay-as-you-go.

 How do you design PK and SK this time?